ballerina-platform/module-ballerinax-hubspot.crm.object.lineitems/ballerina/Package.md

 # Setup guide

-To use the HubSpot Properties connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
+To use the HubSpot Line items connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore, you need to register for a developer account at HubSpot if you don't have one already.

 #### Step 01 : Create/ Login to a HubSpot Developer Account